socialfoundations/folktexts/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/folktexts)
 ![Python compatibility](https://badgen.net/pypi/python/folktexts)

-Folktexts is a python package to compute and evaluate classification risk scores using large language models.
+Folktexts is a python package to evaluate statistical properties of LLMs as classifiers.
-It enables using any transformers model as a classifier for tabular data tasks.
+It enables computing and evaluating classification _risk scores_ for tabular prediction tasks using LLMs.

 Several benchmark tasks are provided based on data from the American Community Survey.
 Namely, each prediction task from the popular